smalls0098/gobley/README.md

 See [`.meta/build-image/Dockerfile`](./.meta/build-image/Dockerfile) for more details.

-## Option 1 - Dynamically include this plugin in your project
+## Option 1 - Dynamically include the plugins in your project

 Clone this repository and reference it from your project.
 Configure `dependencySubstitution` to use the local plugin version.